FamilySearch/gedcomx/drafts/2012-03-23-gedcomx-project-refactor.md

 ---
-title: GEDCOM X Project Identity Refactor
+title: The Identity of GEDCOM X
 date: 2012-03-23 11:16:00
 layout: default
 ---

-So you haven't heard much from GEDCOM X for a good month.
-Please accept our apologies.
-We've been trying to pull together the resources we have available and make the needed structural changes to be able to more actively engage the community with reasonable vigor and agility.
+We're excited to say that we've been given some new resources to help get GEDCOM X moving.
+This includes five new members of the GEDCOM X team at FamilySearch.
+We're hoping that these new resources will help us be able to more actively engage the community with reasonable vigor and agility.

-Thanks to some valuable feedback from the community, we've been active in refactoring the GEDCOM X project to better articulate the concepts and vocabulary that are generally recognized and accepted.
+Thanks to some valuable feedback from the community, we've been active in refactoring the GEDCOM X project to better reflect the concepts that the members of the community are used to seeing and discussing.
 We'd like to invite you to revisit [gedcomx.org](http://www.gedcomx.org/Home.html) where you'll see some of the results of this refactor.
 We hope you'll like the changes.

 Project Purpose and Scope